fluxcd/flagger/docs/gitbook/faq.md

 #### How is an application exposed inside the cluster?

-Assuming the app name is podinfo you can define a canary like:
+Assuming the app name is `podinfo`, you can define a canary like:

 ```yaml
 apiVersion: flagger.app/v1beta1